 George was the youngest winner of an Olympic gold medal for wrestling, a record that was to stand for almost seventy years, until the twenty year old Russian, Suren Nalbandyan, won the Greco-Roman lightweight title in 1976.

-Following Olympic success George continued with his work as a designer, and went on to win the amateur lightweight championship of the world.
-It was then that he took up wrestling professionally, defeating the German wrestler Peter Gotz for the lightweight championship of the world.
+Following Olympic success George continued with his work as a designer.
+In 1909 he defeated the German wrestler Peter Gotz in Pontefract, during a match lasting around an hour, to claim the lightweight championship of the world.

 When the Great War broke out in 1914 George was wrestling in South America, but returned to Britain at once to enlist in the army.
-He was appointed a gymnastic and bayonet fighting trainer, and was for a time attached to the Australian infantry.
+He was appointed a gymnastic and bayonet fighting trainer, and was for a time attached to the Australian infantry, rising to the rank of Sergeant Major..

 George followed illustrious predecessors such as Hackenschmidt and Jack Carkeek into the variety theatres accepting all comers.
 The advertisement for the City Varieties Theatre, Leeds, for March 8th, 1915, featured the top of the bill "Relwyskow, '...the Great Royal Wrestler - [the] world's undefeated Light Weight Champion'.
 There is a 'special challenge to local wrestlers' on this Playbill, £50 to any light weight defeating Relwyskow and gold medals to all those he fails to defeat in 15 minutes."